bduggan/termie/README.md

   > \repeat 2
   ```

-  Search the command history for the last occurrence of 'User' using fzf
+  Search the command history for the last occurrence of 'User' using [fzf](https://github.com/junegunn/fzf)
-  (readline keybindings work too)
+  (readline command history works too)
   ```
   > \find User
   ```